WandererXII/api-demo/README.md

 # Lishogi OAuth app demo

 This is an example for a fully client side OAuth app that uses various APIs.
+Default set to local instance of lishogi (`lishogiHost`).

 ## Features